 If you want a production-ready Next.js foundation with metadata, sitemaps, robots.txt, OG image generation, and JSON-LD already wired in, the kits over at DevKit Market are built around exactly this checklist.

 Love this guide?
-All these patterns are pre-configured in our **SaaS Starter Pro** kit.
-Save 40+ hours of development.
+All these production patterns are pre-configured inside our SaaS packages.
+Save 40+ hours of setup, layout design, responsive coding, and analytics piping.

 How AI video agents and conversational AI customer support avatars are replacing traditional chatbots, call centers, and ticketing — with use cases, architecture, and ROI.